-- The flat sheet normally is supposed to go on top of the fitted sheet and is tucked between the mattress and the top of the bed. - In India, most hotels use a flat sheet directly on the mattress, instead of a flat sheet above the fitted sheet.
-It is recommended to use both, as the flat sheet then provides a layer of protection for the duvet cover or blanket. - The flat sheet prevents body oil as well as other forms of oils from getting on the mattress (in case is used on fitted sheet) or the duvet cover (in case both are used). - Although cotton duvet covers are easily washed, a flat sheet is easier to wash and place on the bed than a duvet cover. - Using a flat sheet reduces the frequency that you would clean a duvet cover.
+• The flat sheet normally is supposed to go on top of the fitted sheet and is tucked between the mattress and the top of the bed. • In India, most hotels use a flat sheet directly on the mattress, instead of a flat sheet above the fitted sheet.
+It is recommended to use both, as the flat sheet then provides a layer of protection for • The flat sheet prevents body oil as well as other forms of oils from getting on the mattress (in case is used on fitted sheet) or the duvet

+• Although cotton duvet covers are easily washed, a flat sheet is easier to wash and place on the bed than a duvet cover. • Using a flat sheet reduces the frequency that you would clean a